 The HiWAY flow-channel fracturing technique significantly increases fracture conductivity while reducing water and proppant consumption.
 This means higher short- and long-term production, simpler logistics, and a smaller operational footprint.

 The HiWAY technique fundamentally changes the way proppant fractures generate conductivity.
 The first of its kind, the HiWAY technique creates open pathways inside the fracture, enabling hydrocarbons to flow through the stable channels rather than the proppant.
 This optimizes connectivity between the reservoir and the wellbore—resulting in infinite fracture conductivity.

 HiWAY technique with RodPROP high-aspect-ratio proppant doubled well productivity, eliminated proppant flowback, and prevented screenouts in 20 wells of a fracturing campaign in the Volga-Urals basin.

 Read case study

-The HiWAY fracturing technique has improved time to sales, fluid recovery, initial production rate, and average-well estimated ultimate recovery (EUR) in more than 4,000 jobs worldwide—including the Rocky Mountain region of the US and the Sierras Blancas formation in Argentina.
+The HiWAY technique has improved time to sales, fluid recovery, initial production rate, and average-well estimated ultimate recovery (EUR) in more than 4,000 jobs worldwide—including the Rocky Mountain region of the US and the Sierras Blancas formation in Argentina.